godotengine/godot-docs/learning/step_by_step/instancing_continued.rst

 Recap
 -----

 Instancing has many handy uses.
-At a glance, it provides:
+At a glance, with instancing you have:

 -  The ability to subdivide scenes and make them easier to manage.
 -  A more flexible alternative to prefabs (and much more powerful given that